princeyadav0136/DevTinder/revise.md

 - Reading the query params  in the routes
 - Reading the dynamic routes

-- Play with multiple route handler and use of next()
+- Play with multiple route handler
+- next()
+- next function and errors along with res.send()
+- app.use("/route", rH1, [rH2, rH3], rH4, rH5)